locationtech/geomesa/docs/user/geoserver.rst

 Logging Explain Query Planning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GeoMesa Accumulo data store can explain its plan for executing queries, as described in :ref:`explain_query`.
+GeoMesa data stores can explain their plan for executing queries, as described in :ref:`explain_query`.
 To enable the logging of explain query planning in GeoServer, add the following to the ``$GEOSERVER_DATA_DIR/logs/DEFAULT_LOGGING.properties`` file::